CodingItWrong/outsidein.dev/book/next-steps.md

 - Find a local [meetup](https://www.meetup.com/) focused on agile development practices.
 "Software crafters" or "software craftsmanship" are common terms for such meetups.
 - Attend a workshop on TDD or refactoring.
 Two instructors I would recommend are [James Shore](https://www.jamesshore.com/Calendar/) who focuses on JavaScript, and [Sandi Metz](https://www.sandimetz.com/courses) who is so amazing that it is *absolutely* worth learning a little Ruby programming to take her course.
 - The next time you are looking for a new job, look for one that prioritizes agile development practices.
 Just hearing them say "we do agile" or "we do testing" is not enough: ask them what their agile process is like, and see if they have a thorough understanding of small stories, refactoring, and evolutionary design.
-- Share this guide with someone you think would benefit from it, and talk together about your experiences with it.
+- Share this book with someone you think would benefit from it, and talk together about your experiences with it.
 - Sign up to receive email updates from OutsideIn.dev and other agile and TDD projects from the author, Josh Justice:

 <iframe src="/mailchimp.html" width="100%" height="70" />